 ‘This Is Us’: Jack Should Not Have Died From Fire — Insists Doctor

-Jack Pearson perished after courageously rescuing his family, the dog and prized possessions on ‘This Is Us’.
-However, a top doctor insists that his heart attack was unrealistic and he should have lived, following the fire.
+Jack Pearson perished after courageously rescuing his family, their dog and prized possessions on ‘This Is Us’.
+However, a top doctor insists that his heart attack was unrealistic and he should have lived, following the devastating house fire.

-Jack’s heartbreaking death on last night’s episode of This Is Us should never have happened, according to Dr. Robert Bos, an internist and concierge doctor in Manhattan who EXCLUSIVELY gave us his opinion.
-Based on his medical expertise, Dr. Bos insists that after being treated for smoke inhalation, Jack would not have suffered a fatal heart attack while in his current condition: “In real life, Jack Pearson would not have suffered a massive heart attack if he clinically looked okay, was alert, breathing quietly and seemed comfortable at the hospital and walked out of the fire.”
-Dr. Bos argues that if the smoke inhalation really put at him risk for a lethal heart attack, he’d be looking a whole lot worse.
-“If he was in that serious condition, he would not be sitting up at the hospital,” he continued.
+Jack’s heartbreaking death on last night’s episode of This Is Us should never have happened, according to Dr. Robert Bos, an internist and concierge doctor in Manhattan who EXCLUSIVELY gave HollywoodLife.com his opinion.
+Based on his medical expertise, Dr. Bos insists that after being treated for smoke inhalation, Jack should not have suffered a fatal heart attack, if this had happened in reality.
+“In real life, Jack Pearson would not have suffered a massive heart attack if he clinically looked okay, was alert, breathing quietly and seemed comfortable at the hospital, after walking out of the fire,” all of which happened in last night’s episode.
+Dr. Bos argues that if the smoke inhalation really put him at risk for a lethal heart attack, he would have looked far worse.
+“If he was in that serious condition, he would not have been sitting up at the hospital,” he continued.
 “He would be on a gurney, barely conscious and the doctors would be working to stabilize him.”

-Considering that fans are already devastated by Jack’s tragic heart attack, the fact that it may not make sense from a medical perspective makes it that much more heartbreaking.
+Considering that fans are already devastated by Jack’s tragic heart attack, the fact that it doesn’t add up from a medical perspective, makes it even more heartbreaking.
 Click here to see pics of the cast of This Is Us in real life!

 HollywoodLifers, do you believe that Jack should not have died?
 Let us know your thoughts in the comment section below.